mnazal/Fantasy_Fiesta/README.md

-# Fantasy Football Fiesta Application
+# Fantasy Fiesta - A Fantasy football application

 The Fantasy Football Fiesta Application is a mobile app designed to offer a user-friendly platform for managing fantasy football teams.
 It utilizes modern technologies to provide a seamless experience from both the user interface and backend perspectives.